What is VoIP (Voice Over IP)? | Definition and Features

 Service Quality

-• Header compression, which implements RTP/RTCP standards.
+• Header compression, which uses RTP/RTCP standards.

 Wireless Networks